West-Lane-Translator/wlt_content/content/pages/HDTV/Antennas.md

 only way to hamper or degrade the signal it is carrying to your TV set is to squash the whole cable.
-However, matching transformers may be needed at the antenna to go from the two screw terminals to the coaxial cable \"type F\" connector.
+However, matching transformers may be needed at the antenna to go from the two screw terminals to the coaxial cable "type F" connector.
 These matching transformers must be capable of operating efficiently at UHF frequencies and must be weatherproof types.
 Ask your dealer for the proper ones.